federicotdn/verb/README.md

 ## Troubleshooting
 **Problem**: When trying to send a request, an error is shown: "No request specifications found".

 **Fix**: Tag the headings containing request specifications with `:verb:`.
-Tags are inherited by default, so in most cases you can just tag the lowest-level heading (i.e. the one with least `*`).
+Tags are inherited by default, so in most cases you can just tag the topmost parent heading.

 ---